matthias-jaeger-net/p5-toolkit/README.md

-# p5-toolkit
+# A simple toolkit for generating powerful and visually strong [p5.js](https://p5js.org/ "p5.js") sketches.

+### This toolkit is a single file JavaScript class you could add to any of your sketches and use it's methods to post process the results.
+It is a personal collection of useful functions I wrote over a longer periood of time. the
 ![License](https://poser.pugx.org/laravel/lumen-framework/license.svg)

-# A toolkit for post-processing and generating  simple [p5.js](https://p5js.org/ "p5.js") sketches
-### The toolkit is a single JavaScript class you could add to any of your sketches and use it's methods to post process the results.

 [Download the latest Version (Uncompressed](https://matthias-jaeger-net.github.io/p5-toolkit/dist/p5-global-effects.js) [Download the minified Version](https://matthias-jaeger-net.github.io/p5-toolkit/dist/p5-global-effects.min.js)